whitneyburton/portfolios/students/1608-front/chelsea-skovgaard/mod2portfolio.markdown

 ## B: Individual Work & Projects

-I worked on three projects independently this module: number guesser in React, seven weeks of fonts, and .
+I worked on three projects independently this module: number guesser in React and seven weeks of fonts.

 #### Number Guesser in React